 6. Choices Appeal to a Wider Variety of Patients

 Every patient has their own preferences when it comes to handling their financial responsibility.
-Some baby boomers may prefer to mail in a check due to lack of technological understanding, while millennials would rather enter their debit card information on their iPhone because they may not own paper checks.
-Either way, by incorporating a variety of communication and payment methods made possible by advancing technology, your practice can appeal to every type of patient.
+Some baby boomers may prefer to mail in a check due to a lack of technological understanding, while millennials would rather enter their debit card information on their iPhones because they may not own paper checks.
+Either way, by incorporating a variety of digital communication and payment methods made possible by advancing technology, your practice can appeal to every type of patient.
 This helps increase patient collections and satisfaction in a higher percentage of patients, instead of only appealing to limited wants and abilities.